DavyKn/Vet_clinic/README.md

 # vetclinic-databases-projects

 This Repository contains my database project.
 It has the commands input to create a database, create tables, edit tables as well as queries made.
 I also used primary key & foreign key mechanism for joining tables.
 Queried multiple tables.
 Prepared complex queries that answer analytical questions.
+Have integrated translations.

 It uses the template provided by microverse.